 Brunel’s SS Great Britain is a short, fun Bristol Ferry Boat ride away from Bristol Aquarium.
 Time it right and you could combine your ferry ride with one of their Santa sailings (selected dates from 8-24 December).
 Ferries leave from Cascade Steps and drop you right outside the magnificent ship – where you’ll find one of the most fascinating, immersive visitor experiences.

 Come Christmastime, Brunel’s SS Great Britain and dockyard will be given a festive Dickensian makeover (7-8 December 2019), complete with Victorian characters and falling snow.
-Visitors can make their own Victorian Christmas card, join in with traditional Christmas carols (12.30pm and 2pm), meet Mr Brunel, stock up on festive food and drink at the Harbourside Kitchen and pick up Victorian-style stocking fillers from the Gift Shop.
-Don’t miss the Victorian Christmas Trail (1-31 December) or the Dickensian Improvised Christmas Tale (8, 9, 21 & 22 December 2019).
+Visitors can take part in traditional Victorian printing processes, stock up on festive treats at the Harbourside Kitchen and pick up Victorian-style stocking fillers from the Gift Shop.
+Don’t miss the Dickensian Improvised Christmas Tale (8, 9, 21 & 22 December 2019).
 Bristmassy!